AltESV/nftworkshop/README.md

-# pimped-contracts
+# 📘 pimped-contracts

-## Community Bank Feature Enabled ERC1155
+## 🏦Community Bank Feature Enabled ERC1155
 Coded a WIP contract that allows for community bank features such as:

 1. anyone can deposit;